jonathanhood/programming-with-backpressure/presentation/2-observables.md

 * When using python and rxpy this is most commonly accomplished by using the factory operators available as part of the `rx` package.
-* When using scala and monix this is accomplished by generating
+* When using scala and monix this is accomplished by using the factory methods available on the `Observable` object.

 ### Creating a Python Observable